 There are no requirements, other than the total minimum credit hours mentioned above.
 Each Ph.D. student, in consultation with his/her major advisor, designs an appropriate curriculum to obtain content and skills that match their research interests.

-Project – 1 credit hour
+Project – 1 credit hour (recommended)

 GEY 7911 1 Directed Research in Aging Studies

-All students complete a First Year Research Project, designed to be presented at a national conference in the fall of their second year.
+It is recommended that all students complete a First Year Research Project, designed to be presented at a national conference in the fall of their second year.
 Students develop individualized courses of study, allowing specialization in a wide variety of content areas and research methods.
 Supervised research experience is available from a number of faculty with diverse research expertise.
-Students enroll for GEY 7911 (Directed Research in Aging Studies) for 1 credit hour for a grade of S/U.
+Students should enroll for GEY 7911 (Directed Research in Aging Studies) for 1 credit hour for a grade of S/U.

 Comprehensive/Qualifying exam